zack-bitcoin/amoveo-docs/design/sortition_chains_implementation.md

 * This allows the creator to publish 32 bytes of data into the proof of existence tree.
 It keeps a record of the block height at which this hash was recorded.
 * This is used for hashlocking, because we need to prove at what height a pre-image was available.
 * This is used for sortition operators to record the fact that they have signed a merkel root of a sortition database.

-6) rng response tx
+6) rng result tx

 * contains 129 hashes, evenly spaced along the progress of computing the vdf.
+* then you pay a safety deposit assigned to your pubkey.
+* points at a sortition contract

 7) rng challange tx

 * which of the 128 gaps are we claiming is invalid?
-* if this gap has less than 1000 hashes, the result is computed on-chain, if there is a disconnect in the 1000, then that means the first response-tx of this tree was invalid.
+* points at a result or response.

+8) rng response tx

+* contains 129 hashes, evenly spaced along the progress of computing the vdf.
+* points at a challenge.

-8) vdf win tx
+9) rng win tx

-* if no one can prove that the result is false within a certain time period, we default to considering it as true.
+* if no one can prove that the result is false within a certain time period, we default to considering it as the correct rng output.
-* if a challenge doesn't get a response for too long a period of time, we consider this rng result as false.
-* it is not possible to do a sortition_claim_tx until after the win_vdf_tx has finalized the RNG that will be used for that sortition chain.
+* it is not possible to do a sortition_claim_tx until after the rng_win_tx has finalized the RNG that will be used for that sortition chain.

-9) vdf refund tx
+10) rng refund tx

+* if this gap has less than 1000 hashes, the result is computed on-chain, if there is a disconnect in the 1000, then we consider this rng result as invalid.
+* OR if a challenge doesn't get a response for too long a period of time, we consider this rng result as an incorrect rng output.
-- if you did a challenge or response, and the evidence you had provided is consistent with the eventual outcome of that RNG, then you can have your fee refunded, plus a small reward.
+* if you did a challenge or response, and the evidence you had provided is consistent with the eventual outcome of that RNG, then you can have your fee refunded, plus a small reward.
-- this cleans up unneeded data from the consensus space.
+* this cleans up unneeded data from the consensus space.

 Potential Timeline of txs for a sortition chain
 =============